 Water: Keep soil evenly moist spring through fall when plant is growing, and slightly drier in winter.
 Its leaves may fall off if the soil dries out.

 Humidity: Try to maintain relative humidity of 40-50% or higher.
 Indoor humidity can drop drastically in winter without our noticing it.
 It's a good idea to use a humidity monitor, rather than guess.
 If indoor air is dry, use one of these easy ways to increase humidity for your tropical houseplants.

 Soil: Good-quality, peat-based potting mix

-Propagation: Take 4 in (10 cm) stem tip cuttings in early summer.
+Propagation: Cuttings root easily.
+Take 4 in (10 cm) soft stem tip cuttings in early summer.
 Dip the cut ends in rooting powder, then insert them in fresh potting mix.